coryshain/cdr/docs/source/config.rst

 .. _config:

-DTSR Configuration Files
+CDR Configuration Files
 ========================

-The DTSR utilities in this module read config files that follow the INI standard.
+The CDR utilities in this module read config files that follow the INI standard.
 Basic information about INI file syntax can be found e.g. `here <https://en.wikipedia.org/wiki/INI_file>`_.
 This reference assumes familiarity with the INI protocol.

-DTSR configuration files contain the sections and fields described below.
+CDR configuration files contain the sections and fields described below.